bossley9/sn/README.md

 # sn

-A [Simplenote](https://simplenote.com) downloading CLI client written in Go
+A [Simplenote](https://simplenote.com) static-syncing CLI client written in Go

 ## Table of Contents